 About This Interview

-In his 8-part oral history interview with the Archive of American Television, comedy writer/producer/performer/director Carl Reiner discusses his career from his stage work during his years in the service, to his television roles on classics like Your Show of Shows, Caesar's Hour, and The Dick Van Dyke Show.
+In his four-hour Archive interview, comedy writer/producer/performer/director Carl Reiner discusses his career from his stage work during his years in the service, to his television roles on classics like Your Show of Shows, Caesar's Hour and The Dick Van Dyke Show.
 He recalls his film work and his days on the Universal lot, describes the origins of The 2000 Year Old Man and talks at length about his sketch comedy work with Sid Casear.
 He chronicles the creation of his first sitcom, Head of the Family, starring himself as the lead: a program that was later recast with Dick Van Dyke in the principal role in the reincarnated version known as The Dick Van Dyke Show.
-He comments on the Hollywood Blacklist, his admiration for fellow writers and for family members, and on whether or not he really wishes he had worn his hair for his first Emmy win.
-The interview was conducted in Los Angeles, CA on March 23, 1998 by Morrie Gelman.
+He comments on the Hollywood Blacklist, his admiration for fellow writers and for family members and on whether or not he really wishes he had worn his hair for his first Emmy win.
+Morrie Gelman conducted the interview in Los Angeles, CA on March 23, 1998.

 Carl Reiner is one of the few true Renaissance persons of 20th-century mass media.
 Known primarily for his work as creator, writer and producer of The Dick Van Dyke Show--one of a handful of classic sitcoms by which others are measured--Reiner has also made his mark as a comedian, actor, novelist, and film director.
 From Reiner's "Golden Age" TV connection with Sid Caesar to his later film work with Steve Martin, the Emmy award-winning Reiner has touched three generations of American comedy.